jocelyng012/Python-Project/README.md

 # Python-Project

-Consist some of the projects during the time of CS 211 at the University of Oregon
+Python projects (Sequences CS 210 - CS 211 at the University of Oregon)

-Anagrams:

-Calculator:
+Overview:

+- Anagrams
+  Find possible anagrams of words and phrases, including phrases of more than one word

+  * Practice creating a collection of class
+  * Recursive solution of an enumeration problem
+  * Exposure to aliasing issues

+- Calculator

 Ciphers: